 For quick reference and setup, refer to the image below.

 Windows Sound Setup

-In order to have all audio sources go through Voicemeter Banana, you will need to change your windows sound settings.
+In order to have all audio sources go through Voicemeeter Banana, you will need to change your windows sound settings.

-For Output, you will want to select “Voicemeter Input (VB-Audio Voicemeter VAIO)”
+For Output, you will want to select “Voicemeeter Input (VB-Audio Voicemeeter VAIO)”

 OBS Sound Setup